mwall2017/sabatini-glm-workflow/README.md

 A GLM Pipeline for Neuroscience Analyses

-Built using sklearn.ElasticNet and ElasticNetCV
+Built using sklearn.ElasticNet,Ridge, ElasticNetCV, and RidgeCV

 All necessary packages listed in requirements.txt and are pip installable!